 Parameter Parameter Description Parameter Characteristics 1.
-Color Does the stormwater appear to have any color?If Yes, describe: Yello Brown Red Gray OtheYes No (Clear)If Yes, describe: Yello Brown Red Gray Othe 2.
-Clarity Is the stormwater not clear?
-Yes No If not clear, which of the following best described clarity of the stormwated Suspended Solids Milky/Cloudy Opaque 3.
+Color Does the stormwater appear to have any color?
+Yes No (Clear)If Yes, describe: Yello Brown Red Gray Othe 2.
+Clarity Is the stormwater not clear?If not clear, which of the following best describes clarity of the stormwater Suspended Solids Milky/Cloudy Opaque C 3.
 Oil Sheen Can you see a rainbow effect or sheen on the water surface?
 Yes No Which best describes the sheen?
 Rainbow sheet Floating oil globules Other: 4.
 Odor Does the sample have an odor?
 Yes No If Yes, describe: Chemical Musty Rotten Eggs Sewage Sour Milk Oil/Petroleum Other: 5.
 Floating Solids Is there anything on the surface of the sample?
 Yes No If Yes, describe: Suds Oily Film Garbage Sewage Water Fowl Excrement Other: 6.
 Suspended Solids Is there anything suspended in the sample?
-Describe: Yes No Leave sample undisturbed for 30 mir nutes.
+Yes No Describe: Leave sample undisturbed for 30 mir nutes.
 7. Settled Solids Is there anything settled on the bottom of the sample?
-Yes No mple? material after sample is not 8.
+Yes No d on the bottom of the Describe: (note type, size and material after sample is not disturbed for 30 minutes 8.
 Foam Does foam or material form on the top of the sample surface if you shake it?
 Yes No Describe: 9.
 If there are any visible indicators of pollution identify (1) where the pollution may come from and (2) any corrective actions taken.